RatanShreshtha/RatanShreshtha/content/posts/terminal-customization/index.md

 ![Clean git](prompt.png)

-I am using bobthefish as my current theme for fish shell with `SauceCodePro Nerd Font Regular` as font, bobthefish is a Powerline-style, Git-aware fish theme optimized for awesome.
+I am using bobthefish as my current theme for a fish shell with `SauceCodePro Nerd Font Regular` as font, bobthefish is a Powerline-style, Git-aware fish theme optimized for awesome.

 To use the theme completely you need to install [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) in your system.